-Take out all of your mirrors carefully from their frames and in a well ventilated area spray paint your frames in the colour of your choosing.
+Take out all of your mirrors carefully from their frames and in a well-ventilated area spray paint your frames in the colour of your choosing.
 Allow them to fully dry before handling them.
 I used Rustoleum Antique Brass spray paint on mine to get the old age look.

-While your frames are drying start to work on aging your mirrors.
-You will need a large space to get this done, such as a floor space in a garage or a kitchen table.
+While your frames are drying start to work on ageing your mirrors.
+You will need a large space to get this done, such as floor space in a garage or a kitchen table.
 Be sure to lay down a large drop cloth to do this as it can get very messy.
 Turn over all of your mirrors painted side up, and lay them down all next to each other touching in rows.
 Now put some gloves so you don’t get this stuff on your hands.
 Apply your paint stripper with a rag or a sponge all over the backs of the mirrors.

-I didn’t want my mirrors to be overly aged looking so I didn’t need to scrape off a lot of paint.
+I didn’t want my mirrors to be overly aged-looking so I didn’t need to scrape off a lot of paint.
 Once you feel you have taken off enough of the paint wipe off the residue with a wet rag and be sure they are fully dry before you move onto the next step.

 Now you are going to age your mirrors.
 This part is kinda fun as you can start to see it happen quickly!
-I worked on a group of 5 mirrors at a time.
+I worked on a group of five mirrors at a time.
 Spray your oven cleaner lightly down and across the scraped back part of your mirrors.
 Don't hold your spray can too close, I would say about 20" back so you don't create big blobs onto the mirrors.

-After you’ve figured out where you want your mirrors to lie, start to hot glue all of your mirrors down and on to the plywood.
+After you’ve figured out where you want your mirrors to lie, start to hot glue all of your mirrors down and onto the plywood.
 Try to get your mirrors to really butt up against one another to get a tight seamless look to the best of your ability.
-Once you are all done hot gluing allow the mirrors to set for a bit of extra time to be sure its all stuck.
+Once you are all done hot-gluing allow the mirrors to set for a bit of extra time to be sure it's all stuck.

-Yay you are all done making your mirror now!!
-Now you can lean this beauty up on a console table, a mantel above a fireplace or on top of a dresser.
+Yay, you are all done making your mirror now!!
+Now you can lean this beauty upon a console table, a mantel above a fireplace or on top of a dresser.
 If you are wanting to hang this piece on a wall it can be done as well.
 I would invest in some handy dandy monkey hooks which are my most fave hooks to hang heavier items.
 I buy mine at Home Depot, but you can also get them on Amazon here.
 I would screw in some picture hanging rings to the back of the plywood evenly across the back then measure where they are situated and then poke your monkey hooks into your drywall in relation to your rings.
 Then hang your mirror into the hooks and voila there it is in all its glory!!